aryaman22-hubb/Ecommerce_Follow_Along/README.md

 ## 📌 Milestones

 ### Milestone 1: Project Setup
-✅ Goals:
+*✅ Goals:*
 - Created and updated README.md file.
 - Initialized GitHub repository for version control.

 ---

 ### Milestone 2: Frontend & Backend Initialization
-✅ Goals:
+*✅ Goals:*
-1. Project Folder Structure: Organized files into separate frontend and backend directories.
+1. *Project Folder Structure:* Organized files into separate frontend and backend directories.
-2. React Frontend Setup: Initialized a React application for building the user interface.
+2. *React Frontend Setup:* Initialized a React application for building the user interface.
-3. Node.js Backend Setup: Set up a simple Node.js server for API integration in future milestones.
+3. *Node.js Backend Setup:* Set up a simple Node.js server for API integration in future milestones.
-4. Tailwind CSS Configuration: Integrated and configured Tailwind CSS for modern, responsive styling.
+4. *Tailwind CSS Configuration:* Integrated and configured Tailwind CSS for modern, responsive styling.
-5. Login Page Development: Created a login page with functionality and styling.
+5. *Login Page Development:* Created a login page with functionality and styling.

 ---

 ### Milestone 3: Backend Structure & Server Setup
-✅ Goals:
+*✅ Goals:*
-1. Backend Folder Structure: Created a structured hierarchy for organizing routes, controllers, models, and middleware.
+1. *Backend Folder Structure:* Created a structured hierarchy for organizing routes, controllers, models, and middleware.
-2. Server Setup:
+2. *Server Setup:*
    - Used Node.js and Express.js to create a backend server.
    - Configured the server to listen on a designated port.
-3. Database Connection:
+3. *Database Connection:*
    - Integrated MongoDB for efficient data storage.
    - Confirmed the connection between the server and MongoDB.
-4. Error Handling:
+4. *Error Handling:*
    - Provided clear error messages for better debugging and user feedback.

 ---

 ### Milestone 4: Creating User Model and Controller
-✅ Goals:
+*✅ Goals:*
-1. User Model: Defined the structure of user data with attributes like name, email, password, and profile picture.
+1. *User Model:* Defined the structure of user data with attributes like name, email, password, and profile picture.
-2. User Controller: Handled user-related actions such as registration and data retrieval.
+2. *User Controller:* Handled user-related actions such as registration and data retrieval.
-3. Multer Integration: Enabled file uploads for storing user profile pictures.
+3. *Multer Integration:* Enabled file uploads for storing user profile pictures.
-4. API Routes: Created endpoints for user creation and fetching user details.
+4. *API Routes:* Created endpoints for user creation and fetching user details.
-5. README Update: Documented progress and updated repository.
+5. *README Update:* Documented progress and updated repository.

 ---

 ### Milestone 5: Sign-Up Page & Form Validation
-✅ Goals:
+*✅ Goals:*
-1. Sign-Up Page UI: Designed a clean and user-friendly sign-up form with fields for name, email, and password.
+1. *Sign-Up Page UI:* Designed a clean and user-friendly sign-up form with fields for name, email, and password.
-2. Form Validation:
+2. *Form Validation:*
    - Ensured the email follows the correct format.
    - Implemented password security criteria (minimum length, special characters, etc.).
-3. User Registration Flow: Integrated frontend form submission with the backend API.
+3. *User Registration Flow:* Integrated frontend form submission with the backend API.
-4. Error Handling: Displayed validation errors to users in real-time.
+4. *Error Handling:* Displayed validation errors to users in real-time.
-5. README Update: Documented progress and updated repository.
+5. *README Update:* Documented progress and updated repository.

 ---

 ### Milestone 6: Secure User Registration
-✅ Goals:
+*✅ Goals:*
-1. Password Encryption:
+1. *Password Encryption:*
    - Used bcrypt to hash passwords before storing them in the database.
    - Ensured no plaintext passwords are stored.
-2. Secure Data Storage:
+2. *Secure Data Storage:*
    - Stored the user's encrypted password along with other necessary details in MongoDB.
-3. Updated API Endpoints:
+3. *Updated API Endpoints:*
    - Modified the user registration endpoint to handle password hashing securely.
-4. Security Compliance:
+4. *Security Compliance:*
    - Followed best practices for protecting user credentials.
-5. README Update:
+5. *README Update:*
    - Documented progress for Milestone 6 and updated the repository.

 ---

 ### Milestone 7: User Login & Authentication
-✅ Goals:
+*✅ Goals:*
-1. Login Endpoint: Created a backend endpoint for user login and verified user credentials.
+1. *Login Endpoint:* Created a backend endpoint for user login and verified user credentials.
-2. Password Validation: Utilized bcrypt for secure password comparison.
+2. *Password Validation:* Utilized bcrypt for secure password comparison.
-3. Authentication Flow: Authenticated users based on matching hashed passwords.
+3. *Authentication Flow:* Authenticated users based on matching hashed passwords.
-4. Security Considerations: Ensured secure handling of user credentials.
+4. *Security Considerations:* Ensured secure handling of user credentials.
-5. README Update: Updated with details about the user login functionality.
+5. *README Update:* Updated with details about the user login functionality.

 ---

 ### Milestone 8: Product Card Component & Homepage Layout
-✅ Goals:
+*✅ Goals:*
-1. Card Component Creation: Designed a reusable card component for displaying product details.
+1. *Card Component Creation:* Designed a reusable card component for displaying product details.
-2. Homepage Layout Design: Created a responsive grid layout for displaying multiple product cards.
+2. *Homepage Layout Design:* Created a responsive grid layout for displaying multiple product cards.
-3. Dynamic Data Display: Implemented dynamic rendering of product cards using mapping.
+3. *Dynamic Data Display:* Implemented dynamic rendering of product cards using mapping.
-4. Consistency & Responsiveness: Ensured consistent styling and responsive design.
+4. *Consistency & Responsiveness:* Ensured consistent styling and responsive design.
-5. README Update: Documented progress and learning outcomes for Milestone 8.
+5. *README Update:* Documented progress and learning outcomes for Milestone 8.

 ---

 ### Milestone 9: Product Input Form
-✅ Goals:
+*✅ Goals:*
-1. Product Form Creation:
+1. *Product Form Creation:*
    - Designed a form for inputting product details such as name, description, price, and category.
    - Included fields for uploading multiple product images.
-2. Image Upload Functionality:
+2. *Image Upload Functionality:*
    - Implemented file input to accept multiple images.
    - Configured frontend to preview selected images before submission.
-3. Form Validation & Error Handling:
+3. *Form Validation & Error Handling:*
    - Ensured all required fields are filled out.
    - Displayed validation errors for incomplete or incorrect inputs.
-4. Integration with Backend:
+4. *Integration with Backend:*
    - Connected the form to the backend API for product creation.
    - Stored product details and images in MongoDB.
-5. User Experience Enhancements:
+5. *User Experience Enhancements:*
    - Provided a clean and user-friendly UI for the product input form.
    - Added real-time feedback for image uploads and form validation.
-6. README Update:
+6. *README Update:*
    - Documented the progress and learning outcomes for Milestone 9.
    - Updated the repository with details about the product input form.

 ---

 ### Milestone 10: Product Schema & Endpoint Creation
-✅ Goals:
+*✅ Goals:*
-1. Product Schema Creation:
+1. *Product Schema Creation:*
    - Designed a Mongoose schema for product details including name, description, price, and image URL.
    - Ensured each field has proper validation (e.g., required fields, correct data types).
-2. Endpoint Creation:
+2. *Endpoint Creation:*
    - Built a POST endpoint to receive product data.
    - Validated and saved the product details to MongoDB.
-3. Why Validation?
+3. *Why Validation?*
    - Ensures that only valid data is saved in the database, maintaining data integrity and preventing errors.
-4. Security Enhancements:
+4. *Security Enhancements:*
    - Implemented additional validation and data integrity measures to ensure accurate and secure data storage.
-5. Next Steps (Optional):
+5. *Next Steps (Optional):*
    - Experiment with adding features such as admin access control to allow only admins to upload products or creating user profiles with roles for managing the shop.

 ---
 ### Milestone 11: Dynamic Homepage with Product Data

-✅ Goals:
+✅ *Goals:*

-#### 1️⃣ Backend - Fetch All Products
+#### ⿡ Backend - Fetch All Products
 - Created an API endpoint to retrieve all product data stored in MongoDB.
-- Used Express.js and Mongoose to fetch and send product details as JSON.
+- Used *Express.js* and *Mongoose* to fetch and send product details as JSON.

-#### 2️⃣ Frontend - Fetch & Display Data Dynamically
+#### ⿢ Frontend - Fetch & Display Data Dynamically
-- Created a function to fetch product data from the backend.
+- Created a function to *fetch product data* from the backend.
-- Passed the received data to the existing Product Card Component.
+- Passed the received data to the existing *Product Card Component*.
-- Used .map() to dynamically render each product on the homepage.
+- Used .map() to dynamically *render each product* on the homepage.

-#### 3️⃣ Why This Matters?
+#### ⿣ Why This Matters?
-- Enables dynamic content loading from the database instead of hardcoded values.
+- Enables *dynamic content loading* from the database instead of hardcoded values.
-- Improves scalability and flexibility as new products are added.
+- Improves *scalability and flexibility* as new products are added.

-#### 4️⃣ Submission Steps
+#### ⿤ Submission Steps
-- ✅ Pushed the updated code to the GitHub repository.
+- ✅ Pushed the updated code to the *GitHub repository*.
-- ✅ Updated the README.md file with Milestone 11 details.
+- ✅ Updated the *README.md* file with Milestone 11 details.
 - ✅ Shared the repository link for submission.

 ---

 ### Milestone 12: My Products Page - Filtering by User Email

-✅ Goals:
+✅ *Goals:*

 #### 1️⃣ Backend - Fetch Products by User Email
-- Created an API endpoint to retrieve only the products added by the logged-in user.
+- Created an API endpoint to *retrieve only the products* added by the logged-in user.
-- Used Express.js and Mongoose to filter products based on the user's email stored in MongoDB.
+- Used *Express.js* and *Mongoose* to *filter products based on the user's email* stored in MongoDB.
-- Ensured secure and efficient querying to fetch only relevant data.
+- Ensured *secure and efficient querying* to fetch only relevant data.

 #### 2️⃣ Frontend - Fetch & Display User-Specific Products
-- Created a function to fetch products linked to the logged-in user's email.
+- Created a function to *fetch products linked to the logged-in user's email*.
-- Passed the received data to the existing Product Card Component.
+- Passed the received data to the existing *Product Card Component*.
-- Used .map() to dynamically render only the user's products on the "My Products" page.
+- Used .map() to dynamically *render only the user's products* on the *"My Products"* page.

 #### 3️⃣ Why This Matters?
-- Enables personalized product listings based on the logged-in user's email.
+- Enables *personalized product listings* based on the logged-in user's email.
-- Improves data filtering skills, ensuring only relevant data is sent to the client.
+- Improves *data filtering skills*, ensuring only relevant data is sent to the client.
-- Enhances user experience by displaying only their added products instead of all products.
+- Enhances user experience by displaying only their *added products* instead of all products.

 ---